abaizan/kodoja/README.md

 * ``--kaiju_mismatch`` - number of mismatches allowed by kaiju (default=1)
 * ``--kaiju_score`` - minimum required match if mismatches introduced (default=85)

-Set parameters:
+Set parameter for kaiju:
--x: used to enable filtering of query sequences
+``-x`` -  used to enable filtering of query sequences
     containing low-complexity regions by using the SEG algorithm from the blast+ package.
 Enabling this option is always recommended in order to avoid false positive matches caused by spurious matches due to simple repeat patterns or